chrisbinnie/aws-cloud-security/index.md

 ### WAF Rule Configuration

-Deploy AWS WAF to protect web applications from common attacks:
+Deploy AWS WAF to protect web applications from common attacks, but these can get expensive quickly from experience:

 ```bash
 # Create WAF WebACL